MithulMDev/Financial_distress_classification/Reasonings.md

   - The correlated variables for MICE and Autoencoders are observed to be different
   - Similar patterns of non-normal distributions are observed on PCA processed datasets of various combinations through Skewness and kurtosis.
   - The Pearson and Spearman statistics post processing of all the combinations are observed to have strong non linear relationship, thus preserving the original data pattern.

+  - Isolation forest and Z score:
+    - Since the underlying data is seen to have non-normal ditributions through high number of skewness and kurtosis, we are implementing isolation forest (which doesn't follow any assumptions on the pattern of the data), and z-score (which assumes that the data follows a normal distribution) to have a comprehensive understanding of the pattern and the outliers
+    - Kmeans SMOTE has resulted in fewest of outliers compared to other methods as seen through Z score analysis, while ADASYN seems to have generated high number of potential outliers
+    - SVMSMOTE has seen to closely replicate the original data with similar no of potential outliers
+    - SVMSMOTE + AE has been observed to maintain a reasonable balance in terms of data distribution and outlier generation
+    - Isolations forests show the consistency of proportion of outlier values generated through preprocessing methods.
+Thus indicating the oversampling methods have preserved the outlier data's proportion to the normal data.
+    - Since the z scores have stated more proportion of outliers in the original dataset, and the preprocessing methods have shown to thicken the tails of the distribution, resulting in lesser no of outliers detected by Z score.
 -------------------------- should populate answers
 - This is to know the preservation of patterns of data of each methods with the original dataset